 The whole thing began four years ago and started as a conversation over Sunday lunch.
 We were enjoying a couple of craft beers and talking about the (then) lack of any interesting breweries in our home town, Cambridge.

-What followed was a rollercoaster four years of ups and downs, learning and failing, trial and error.
-Cutting to the highlights we had some real successes.
-Although consistency was an issue, when our beer was good it was very good.
+What followed was a rollercoaster four years of ups and downs, learning and failing, trial and error – cutting to the highlights we had some real successes.
+Although consistency was an issue, when our beer was good, it was delicious.
 We gained a lot of momentum locally and started selling to an array of restaurants, off licences and hotels in the city.
-Some of our favourite bars started selling our beer, it was such a buzz.
-I remember going out on my birthday and overhearing someone at the bar ordering our pale ale, it made my night!
-We upgraded our kit on three occasions and by the end, we had a 100-litre system.
+Some of our favourite bars started selling our beer; it was such a buzz.
+I remember going out on my birthday and overhearing someone at the bar ordering our pale ale; it made my night!
+We upgraded our kit on three occasions, and by the end, we had a 100-litre system.
 A big enough setup to become a fully-fledged, full-time micro-brewery.

 So reluctantly we took the decision earlier this year to close the business, sell our equipment and hang up our mash paddle for good.
-Since doing so, I’ve thought a lot about what the experience taught me and what I learned from my time as a brewer and the answer is quite a lot.
+Since doing so, I’ve thought a lot about what the experience taught me, and the answer is quite a lot.

-First and foremost, I can confirm the adage is true, success teaches you nothing.
-I’ve been running Handsome Frank for almost 10 years now and we’re very lucky in that it has always worked.
-Almost from day one, the business began to grow and although we’ve put a huge amount of time and energy into it being a success, getting things right and succeeding didn’t really teach me anything.
+First and foremost, I can confirm the adage is true; success teaches you nothing.
+I’ve been running Handsome Frank for almost ten years now, and we’re fortunate in that it has always worked.
+Virtually from day one, the business began to grow, and although we’ve put a tremendous amount of time and energy into it being a success, getting things right and succeeding didn’t teach me anything.

-Feedback and how to handle it is a huge part of being an illustration agent, but it’s not something I really take personally, because after all, it’s not directly a comment on my work.
-In the beer world, feedback comes via a number of apps and online communities.
-The beer community has an unquenchable thirst for new brews and they're very keen to give their verdict on your efforts.
+Feedback and how to handle it is a massive part of being an illustration agent, but it’s not something I take personally, because after all, it’s not directly a comment on my work.
+In the beer world, feedback comes via several apps and online communities.
+The beer community has an unquenchable thirst for new brews, and they're very keen to give their verdict on your efforts.

-The most popular community is the Untappd platform, a service that allows drinkers to record and rate the drinks they’ve tried and, like any corner of the internet which invites review and scores, it can be absolutely brutal.
-Old Friends Milk Stout has a very respectable average score of 3.77 out of 5 and I’m happy to report a few five-star reviews.
+The most popular community is the Untappd platform, a service that allows drinkers to record and rate the drinks they’ve tried and, like any corner of the internet which invites review and scores, it can be brutal.
+Old Friends Milk Stout has a very respectable average rating of 3.77 out of 5, and I’m happy to report a few five-star reviews.

-Clearly, our beers weren’t to everyone’s taste and we received some savage reviews.
+Our beers weren’t to everyone’s taste, and we received some savage reviews.
 "Drain pour" was one particularly damning verdict.
 Suddenly I gained a new-found empathy for our illustrators.
 There you are, pouring your heart and soul into something creative and sending it out into the world only to get criticism and negative comments.
-It can be hard to take, and you need to have a thick skin.
-It’s made much more sensitive to how an artist feels when their work is critiqued and I’m more mindful of the language that should be used when giving feedback.
+It can be hard to take, and you need to have thick skin.
+It’s made much more sensitive to how an artist feels when their work is critiqued, and I’m more mindful of the language that should be used when giving feedback.

-Without doubt one of the best things about this experience was the chance to connect with people locally.
-Cambridge has a vibrant food and drink scene these days and the chance to meet and work with other small business owners was amazing.
+Without a doubt, one of the best things about this experience was the chance to connect with people locally.
+Cambridge has a vibrant food and drink scene these days, and the opportunity to meet and work with other small business owners was fantastic.